-The C standard has documented, in Annex J.1, 54 instances of unspecified behaviour.
+The C standard [5] has documented in Annex J.1, 54 instances of unspecified behaviour.
 Examples of unspecified behaviour include:

-- The order in which parameters of a function call are evaluated - The order in which any side effects occur among the initialization list expressions in an initializer - The layout of storage for function parameters f1(f2(x), f3(x));
+- The order in which parameters of a function call are evaluated - The order in which any side effects occur among the initialization list expressions in an initializer - The layout of storage for function parameters fl(f2(x), f3(x));

 Reliance on a particular observed behaviour that is unspecified not only leads to portability problems when the same code is compiled with a different compiler, but is not required to be consistent within the same program.
 Many cases of unspecified behaviour have to do with the order of evaluation of subexpressions and side effects.
-For example, in the function call the functions £2 and £3 may be called in any order, possibly yielding different results.
+For example, in the function call the functions f_2 and f_3 may be called in any order, possibly yielding different results.

-- Follow the guidelines of TR 24772-1 clause 6.55.5. - Do not rely on unspecified behaviour because the behaviour can change at each instance.
+- Follow the guidance contained in TR 24772-1 clause 6.55.5. - Do not rely on unspecified behaviour because the behaviour can change at each instance.
 Any code that makes assumptions about the behaviour of something that is unspecified should be replaced.